 These buildings are occupied by a variety of businesses from banks and insurance to retail and restaurants.
 The Strategic Plan for Main Street is available here.
 Check out the Downtown Shopping Guide for places you can visit and watch our Community Calendar for a variety of events promoted by the Main Street Program.

-Learn more about available Business Assistance Mega Grants and Facade Assistance.
+Learn more about available Business Assistance through the Economic Development Corporation.

 Main Street Programs